Discover folk - the CRM for people-powered businesses

 Best for: audience research into ICP

-SparkToro is an audience research and intelligence tool designed to help businesses understand their target audience better.
+SparkToro is an audience research and intelligence tool designed to help businesses understand their target audience better and identify potential customer advocates.

 Key features